pirminrehm/TvShowApp/README.md

 A mobile web application using the TvDataBase API.

-#Server `localhost:3000`

-##Getting started
+#Getting started
 1. Install nodeJS.
 2. Install MongoDB and start the deamon.
+3. Get the private-directory and add it to the root of the app

+##Server
-3. Go into the directory `/server` with your shell and  init node with `npm install`
+1. Go into the directory `/server` with your shell and  init node with `npm install`
-4. Now can start the server with `npm start`
+2. Now can start the server with `npm start`
+3. Open a second shell and go into `/server/crawler` and start with `node crawlerStart` the crawler
-5. If you want to run the tests, make sure you have installed mocha global: `npm install -g mocha`.
+4. If you want to run the tests you can use `npm test` inside the `/server` directory.
+Stop before the server and the crawler.

+##Client
+1. Go into the directory `/client` with your shell and  init node with `npm install`
+2. Get the lates libaries via `bower install`
+3. Make sure, you have installed `grunt` and `grunt-cli` global
+4. Generate the `index.html` with `grunt prod`
-Now you can run `npm test`
+5. Now can start the server with `npm start`
+6. Access the App at `http://localhost:8080`

+#Documentation for the REST-API `localhost:3000`

 ##Routes
 ### User based requests `/usr`